 Our team at Better Termite & Pest Control offers comprehensive pest management that addresses centipedes and their food sources.
 With over 300 years of combined experience and 1,000+ five-star reviews, we’ve helped homeowners throughout the DC metro area, from Bethesda to Fairfax and everywhere in between.

-While house centipedes are mostly harmless, some people are allergic to their venom.
-If you’re bitten and experience significant swelling, difficulty breathing, or other unusual symptoms, seek medical attention.
+House centipedes are mostly harmless, but some people are allergic.
+If you’re bitten and notice swelling, trouble breathing, or unusual symptoms, see a doctor.

 The Bottom Line on Centipede Repellent